SCRT-HQ/VaporShell/docs/glossary/Add-VSDLMLifecyclePolicyCreateRule.md

 The time, in UTC, to start the operation.
 The supported format is hh:mm.
 The operation occurs within a one-hour window following the specified time.
+If you do not specify a time, Amazon DLM selects a time within the next 24 hours.

 PrimitiveItemType: String
 Type: List